 “I’m No Stranger to the Rain”

 Anyone successfully overcoming bouts of depression will understand these lyrics loud and clear.
 Whitley sings conquering life, even when it felt like proverbial storm clouds followed him around.
-The song is referenced in another modern classic, “Go Rest High on that Mountain,” written by Vince Gill in reaction to Whitley’s death.
+The song, which became one of Whitley’s biggest hits, is referenced in another modern classic, “Go Rest High on that Mountain,” written by Vince Gill in reaction to Whitley’s death.